-UMAM Polygon II, Management Unit 11, consists of 367 acres of planted sand pine plantation that have been restored to sandhills.
+UMAM Polygon II, Management Unit 11, consists of 367 acres of planted sand pine plantation that were restored to sandhills.
 Baseline conditions indicated a sand pine canopy with 100 percent canopy closure and an average of 880 sand pine trees per acre in the sand pine plantations.
 Removal of the sand pine was completed in November 2007 followed by planting of longleaf pine at 436 trees per acre.
 Baseline herbaceous monitoring identified 10 species within Transect 1, 16 in Transect 2, and 20 in Transect 4.

-During the 2019 monitoring, 19 species were observed in Transect 1, 26 in Transect 2.
-Transect 4, was burned in early October and was not sampled.
-Wiregrass had the greatest vegetative cover for each transect ranging from 46.2 percent in transect 1 to percent 41.5 percent in Transect 2.
-Bare ground ranged from 21 percent in Transect 1 to 28.1 percent in Transect 2.
-Species diversity increased from the previous year.
-Wiregrass cover significantly increased for each site, while bare ground decreased from the previous year.

 During the 2020 monitoring, 27 species were observed in Transect 1, 30 in Transect 2 and 30 within transect 4.
-(Tables 3-5; Figures 10-12).
 Wiregrass had the greatest vegetative cover for each transect ranging from 32 percent in transect 2 to percent 45.3 percent in Transect 4.
 Bare ground ranged from 19 percent in Transect 1 to 33 percent in Transect 2.
 The site continues to develop in species richness.

+During the 2021 monitoring, 21 species were observed in Transect 1, 31 in Transect 2 and 38 within Transect 4.
+(Tables 3-5; Figures 10-12).
+Wiregrass had the greatest vegetative cover for each transect ranging from 64 percent in Transect 1 to percent 30.6 percent in Transect 2.
+Bare ground ranged from 5.8 percent in Transect 1 to 28.3 percent in Transect 4.
+The site continues to develop in species richness.

 The sand pine plantations were harvested in 2007.
 Site preparation burns were conducted during the winter of 2008 and planted with longleaf pine in the winter of 2008-2009.
-Wiregrass plugs were planted on 3-foot centers in the former sand pine plantations in 2008 and completed in 20010.
+Wiregrass plugs were planted on 3-foot centers in the former sand pine plantations in 2008 and completed in 2010.
 The area is burned on a two-year rotation.
 Wiregrass cover continues to be the dominant species.
-Planted longleaf pine densities remain below 200 trees per acre.
+Planted longleaf pine densities remain near or below 200 trees per acre.
 Trees are healthy and vigorous.
 Bahia and centipede grass cover continues to be monitored and treated as needed